 The EU-Spirit service provides door-to-door travel information for customers who do not only travel within one region.
 The service provides the calculation of an itinerary between stops, addresses or points of interest in different European regions.
 The information service includes any carrier of local public transport and long-distance rail and flight services, as well as additional services like map service and fare information.
-The information of the EU-Spirit service providers is free and provided via the customer local information system in his/hers mother tongue.
+The information about the EU-Spirit service providers is free and provided via the customer local information system in his/hers mother tongue.

 Providers from the following countries offer the EU-Spirit service: